Nathan-McJames/mvbcf/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 Welcome to the mvbcf R package!
-This package is currently a work in progress so please check back regularly to keep an eye on progress!
+This R package implements the Multivariate Bayesian Causal Forest model introduced in McJames et al.,

-This R package implements the Multivariate Bayesian Causal Forest Model introduced in McJames et al. 2024:
+2024:

 McJames, N., O’Shea, A., Goh, Y. C. & Parnell, A. (2024).
 Bayesian causal forests for multivariate outcomes: Application to Irish data from